Sankalpkarn/IPO-Web-Application/README.md

 - Test all features rigorously before pushing code.
 - Use **Postman** for API testing.

-## Task Management
-- Use **Nomon** for assigning and tracking tasks.
-- Developers must **report daily work status** to the Team Lead.
-- Team Lead should **report progress every 7 days** to Mr. Yash Kale.
-- If any developer needs to change roles, they must obtain permission from the Team Lead.

 ## Resources
 - **UI/UX Design**: [Figma Link](https://www.figma.com/design/IyF5MKCS7GP2ChFBOiWXAK/bluestock-fintech-ui-ux-team?node-id=0-1)